• Home

 Carbon Fiberglass is tough and its more flexible nature enables it to withstand stress and physical abuse more easily.

-Carbon Fiberglass combines the best attributes of carbon fibers and fiberglass to offer exceptional strength and durability.
+Carbon Fiberglass offers strong, lightweight stiffness of carbon fiber and flexible toughness of fiberglass for commercial applications.
 This material’s performance is largely driven by the fiber properties, with the fibrous reinforcement carrying most of the load.
 Known for its superior compressive and flexural strength, Carbon Fiberglass provides the highest strength-to-weight ratio available, surpassing other reinforcements and many traditional building materials.

 Its sleek, black appearance adds an aesthetic edge, making it a popular choice in high-performance applications like aerospace, automotive, and sports equipment.
 However, it’s worth noting that Carbon Fiberglass is generally more expensive and can fail suddenly without warning when it reaches its strength limit.